top of page

 What could go wrong?

-Recommended further reading
+Recommended links and further reading

-• Eric Cropp Discusses Medical Error that Sent Him to Prison (Pharmacy Times).
-A mistake made by pharmacist Eric Cropp led to the death of two-year-old Emily Jerry.
+• Eric Cropp Discusses Medical Error that Sent Him to Prison (Pharmacy Times) A mistake made by pharmacist Eric Cropp led to the death of two-year-old Emily Jerry.
 He was struck off, vilified and imprisoned for manslaughter.
 Since his release, he has become an advocate for patient safety.
 In a remarkable example of Just Culture being put into practice, Emily’s father now works with him to give talks and workshops aimed at improving systems and processes for doctors, nurses and pharmacists.
 “Because of Cropp and Christopher Jerry speaking together and separately, many hospitals have made changes to reduce their error rates.”

-• Blameless PostMortems and a Just Culture (Etsy).
-An old but interesting account of how the online shop Etsy created a Just Culture, starting with ‘blameless post-mortems’, which encourage engineers to give a detailed account of errors without fear of punishment.
+• Blameless PostMortems and a Just Culture (Etsy) An old but interesting account of how the online shop Etsy created a Just Culture, starting with "blameless post-mortems," which encourage engineers to give a detailed account of errors without fear of punishment.
 Etsy’s former Chief Technology Officer John Allspaw writes: “A funny thing happens when engineers make mistakes and feel safe when giving details about it: they are not only willing to be held accountable, they are also enthusiastic in helping the rest of the company avoid the same error in the future.
 They are, after all, the most expert in their own error.”

 • Sidney Dekker’s 2007 book Just Culture: Balancing Safety and Accountability.
 The second edition of Dekker’s book was used as the source material for this newsletter and video.
 He has since produced a third: Just Culture is an evolving model.